julien-sarazin/idylle/docs/docs/dependencies.md

 ```

 ##### limit parameter

+!!! tips
-> use `limit` to limit the number of results, it must be an integer between 0 and +∞
+    use `limit` to limit the number of results, it must be an integer between 0 and +∞

 ```json
 {